 - They become angry and abusive, or engage in reckless behavior.

 Some drug abusers display these behaviors, but some don’t.
 In either case, it is beneficial to know what physical symptoms to watch out for.
 If they have a prescription, the physical symptoms will likely be easier to spot because you may know what drug they are abusing.
 If they don’t have a prescription, we have broken down the physical symptoms by drug in the sections that follow to help you better identify what medication they may be misusing.

 Opioid Pain Relievers

-  Opioid pain relievers are one of the most commonly abused prescription

-  drugs.
-They are used to treat both short- and long-term conditions such

-  as surgery recovery and cancer.
-These drugs often contain or go by the

-  names codeine, hydrocodone, oxycodone, fentanyl, and morphine.
-They have

-  the tendency to be abused because they make the user feel relaxed and
+Opioid pain relievers are one of the most commonly abused prescription drugs.
+They are prescribed to treat both short- and long-term conditions such as surgery recovery and cancer.
+These drugs often contain or go by the name of codeine, hydrocodone, oxycodone, fentanyl, or morphine.
+They have the tendency to be abused because they make the user feel relaxed and intensely happy.

-  intensely happy.
 Physical symptoms to watch out for include:

 - Confusion and lack of coordination

 - Lowered blood pressure